Great grey shrike: Similar species

 The Iberian grey shrike is clearer and usually darker grey above, and not tinged grey but often decidedly pinkish on the belly and particular breast; the white "eyebrow" extends to over the beak, which has typically a larger pale base.
 The barring pattern is less developed at all ages, hardly ever present even in females, and slighter in the otherwise very similar fledglings.

 East Asian L. excubitor are barely sympatric with the Chinese grey shrike.
 The latter is larger and generally differs from the northern species as the southern does, and in addition has much larger white areas in wings and tail.

 The loggerhead shrike is hard to distinguish, but the proportion of the head to the beak (which seems stubby in L. ludovicianus by comparison and is all-dark) is usually reliable.
 Indeed, the word loggerhead refers to the relatively larger head of the southern species.

 The lesser grey shrike is a smaller and comparatively short-tailed bird.
-It can best be recognized by the rather large black area above the bill, almost reaching to the forehead and without a white stripe above it.
+It can best be recognised by the rather large black area above the bill, almost reaching to the forehead and without a white stripe above it.
 In flight, the wide instead of pointed black tail end of L. minor is characteristic.
 The African species are completely allopatric with L. excubitor; they lack white scapulars (grey-backed fiscal) or wingspots (Mackinnon's fiscal) and differ in some other details, particularly the tail pattern.